 Do: Make small changes when you can.
 If you have a predictable routine every day, stick to it.
 Change the routine if it affects your child negatively.
 But do so slowly, as not to further upset the child.

-Don’t: Don’t make drastic changes.
+Don’t: What not to do with an autistic child?
+Don’t make drastic changes.
 Big, new things can overwhelm and upset your child, which can cause more unusual behavior.